Facebook Ads for Retreats: When Advertising Becomes a Mirror, Not a Shortcut

 That’s exactly why Facebook ads often feel confusing for retreat leaders.

 Some try ads and feel hopeful.

 Others feel uncomfortable, even resistant.
 Many feel disappointed when results don’t match effort.

 When Facebook ads don’t work for retreats, it’s rarely because of the platform.

-More often, it’s because ads amplify whatever thinking already exists: clarity or confusion.
+More often, it’s because ads amplify whatever thinking already exists:

 Why Facebook ads behave differently for retreats